Hotel Bohema: Location

 The building stands on the western side of Konarskiego Street in Bydgoszcz, near Piotra Skargi Street.
-The building is in the vicinity of the Park Casimir the Great, Plac Wolnosci and Foutain "Potop".
+The building is in the vicinity of the Park Casimir the Great, Plac Wolnosci and Fountain "Potop".

 History

 The building was constructed in 1877 by master mason Anton Hoffmann, stepfather of Józef Święcicki, who is known for designing many townhouses in Bydgoszcz, in particular Hotel "Pod Orlem" and the buildings at 63 Gdanska street or at 1/3 Stary Port Street.

 The first owner was a brick factory manager, Otto Bollmann, a German merchant who never lived in the house.

 The edifice was conceived as a tenement house with five apartments.
 Originally at Schule straße 3, tenants were senior officers, officials and artists, such as: